kkopecky711/Material-legacy-disturbance-type-model/README.md

 ## Files:
 All R code used to construct the model and create figures 1, 2, 4, and 5 of the manuscript "Material legacies can degrade resilience: Structure-retaining disturbances promote regime shifts on coral reefs" can be found in the markdown file Material legacies model_July 2022: https://github.com/kkopecky711/Material-legacy-disturbance-type-model/blob/main/Material%20legaceis%20model_July%202022.Rmd

-Matlab code used to create figure 3 can be found in the file Matlab_code.ml:
+Matlab code used to create figure 3 can be found in the file Matlab_code.ml: https://github.com/kkopecky711/Material-legacy-disturbance-type-model/blob/main/AnalyticalSolution_Fig%203.m

+Code for generating table of dead coral cover values from the MCR LTER site can be found in the markdown file Dead coral cover.rmd: